YUME-FF/Duke-ECE-650/README.md

 | *Data segment size(bytes)| 43251424 | 44433824 |

 For Execution Time, Non-Lock is faster than Lock.
 According to Section 1, Non-Lock only lock sbrk(), but all other operations will happen simultaneously.
-However, for Lock-version, it lock the malloc() and free() which makes less code run simultaneously.
+However, for Lock-version, it locks the malloc() and free() which makes less code run simultaneously.
 Therefore, Lock-Based is faster.

 For Data segment size, Lock-Based and Non-Lock-Based have close size, which means they behavior similarly in find free chunk.